 As technology becomes the keystone to our everyday lives, interacting with brands has never been easier.
 We're able to experience a brand through a traditional brick-and-mortar store, a seamless website experience and social media accounts.

-With technological advancements, we've seen an explosion in mobile eCommerce.
+With technological advancements, we've seen an explosion in mobile eCommerce sites.
 In fact, mobile eCommerce trends show that shoppers are using mobile devices in new ways to interact with brands and purchase their products.

-Don't get us wrong - there are still many brands out there with mobile websites that do not accurately reflect their brand.
+Don't get us wrong - there are still many brands out there with mobile eCommerce sites that do not accurately reflect their brand.
 Ignoring mobile-specific UI/UX issues and designing clunky, unusable mobile versions of their desktop sites result in low conversion rates, less positive interactions and some frustrated consumers.

-So, we're sharing our favorite mobile eCommerce examples to help spark your mobile design inspiration.
+So, we're sharing some of the best mobile eCommerce examples to help spark your mobile design inspiration.

 5 Mobile eCommerce Examples